capnproto/capnproto/doc/_posts/2013-12-13-promise-pipelining-capnproto-vs-ice.md

 stuff with it.

-Unfortunately, [my post](2013-12-12-capnproto-0.4-time-travel.html) only contained a link to the full explanation and then confusingly followed "time travel" section with a separate section describing the fact that I had implemented a promise API in C++.
+Unfortunately, [my post](2013-12-12-capnproto-0.4-time-travel.html) only contained a link to the full explanation and then confusingly followed the "time travel" section with a separate section describing the fact that I had implemented a promise API in C++.
 Half the readers clicked through to the documentation and understood.
-The other half thought I was claiming that promises alone constituted "time travel", and thought I was over-hyping an already-widely-used technique.
+The other half thought I was claiming that promises alone constituted "time travel", and thought I was ridiculously over-hyping an already-well-known technique.
+My HN post was subsequently flagged into oblivion.

 Let me be clear: